hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 - Search indexes: Allow users to search data by keyword or filter it in various ways.
 - Stream processing: Send a message to another process, to be handled asynchronously.
 - Batch processing: Periodically crunch a large amount of accumulated data.

+When building an application, we still need to figure out which tools and which approaches are the most appropriate for the task at hand.
+And it can be hard to combine tools when you need to do something that a single tool can't do.

 ## Thinking About Data Systems